villares/villares.github.io/como-instalar-py5/index-EN.md

 ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.03-download-jdk-done.png)

-An optional step: The *Apply recommended py5 settings* makes a few configuration tweaks to your IDE, including enabling the blue Kianite theme!
+You can *apply recommended py5 settings* to make a few configuration tweaks to your IDE, including enabling the blue Kianite theme!

 ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/05-apply-recommended-settings.png)

 ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/06.01-imported-activated.png)

-## 4. Run a small example, learn the difference between *imported mode* and *module mode*, that's it!
+### 4. Run a small example, to check everything is working!

 With the *py5 > imported mode for py5* option on, you can run the following code using the green arrow button or CTRL+R (COMMAND+R on a Mac).
 Creative coders usually call their programs sketches.